-- Transport is provided to worksite safe and free if the accommodation is reasonably far from the worksite. - The living facilities are built using adequate materials, kept in good repair and kept clean and free from waste and refuse.
+- The location of the facilities is designed to avoid flooding or other natural hazards - The living facilities are located within a reasonable distance from the worksite. - Transport is provided to worksite safe and free if the accommodation is reasonably far from the worksite.

+• The living facilities are built using adequate materials, kept in good repair and kept clean and free from waste and refuse